EspañolOn Call 24/7 215-752-5282 Email Me

 When Can a Summary Offense be Expunged in PA?

-Check the above list of summary offenses in PA.
-You can petition the court for expungement of a non-traffic summary citation in the following circumstances:
+You can petition the court for expungement of a non-traffic summary citation in the above circumstances.

 Do you have a summary offense on your record?
 Do not hesitate to contact me for a free consultation.
 I can provide detailed information about the expungement process and how I can help you.